Akhshtyrskaya Cave

-The Akhshtyrskaya cave (Big Kazachebrodskaya) is a notable archeological site in the Western Caucasus.
+The Akhshtyrskaya cave (Big Kazachebrodskaya) is an archeological site in the Western Caucasus.
 It is located on the right side of Akhshtyrskaya gorge of the Mzymta River near the Adlersky City District of Sochi, Krasnodar Krai, Russia.
 It was discovered in September 1903 by Edouard Martel and Gabriel Revinko, a resident of the nearby village of Kazachy Brod.
 The cave is named after the local village of Akhshtyr and the alternative name after the village of Kazachy Brod.

 Description

 The cave entrance is located about 120 m above the Mzymta River (185 m above sea level) with an eastern exposure.
 It extends 160 m deep into the rock, first forming a 20 m corridor and then splits into two halls, 10 m and 8 m wide.
 Further on there is a sharp rise of clay, and two narrow courses coming to a dead end.
 Near the cave entrance there are two areas connected by a 12 m long corridor.

 The cave received the status of "a unique monument of prehistoric architecture".
 In 1978 the entrance to the cave was closed and the hallway blocked by iron bars.
 In 1999 the cave became accessible to the public and is equipped with artificial lighting, stairs and steps.